 - 1.1.
+This Village Design Statement covers the Parish of Ashurst and Colbury, which lies almost entirely within the New Forest National Park.
+The boundary of the New Forest National Park follows the course of the A326 (see map on page 5). - 1.2.
 A Village Design Statement cannot prevent change, but it can be used to help manage it.
 It may be adopted by the local planning authority as a Supplementary Planning Document, making the design guidelines it contains a material consideration - the guidelines will be taken into consideration by the National Park Authority when planning applications are being considered.
-This will assist residents, the Parish Council, the planning authority and potential developers. - 1.2.
+This will assist residents, the Parish Council, the planning authority and potential developers - 1.3.
 It can include guidelines that will influence the design of any new development that requires planning permission in order to retain the local character of the area.
-These guidelines are consistent with the New Forest National Park Authority's (NFNPA) Local Plan 2016-2036 and the updated National Park Design Guide (2022) - 1.3.
+These guidelines are consistent with the New Forest National Park Authority's (NFNPA) Local Plan 2016-2036 and the updated National Park Design Guide (2022) - 1.4.
 Identifying what makes Ashurst and Colbury special and distinctive supports the concept that changes to individual buildings, groups of buildings or the village as a whole, should be based on an understanding of the past and present character of the village.
-This would enable new development to make a positive contribution to the local distinctiveness of the parish.
+This would enable new development to make a positive contribution to the local distinctiveness of the parish. - 1.5.
 Notification of an update to the current VDS was communicated to residents in the monthly Parish Magazine which is delivered to all households in the village.
 It was also included as an agenda item at Parish Council meetings which are advertised on the Parish Council website and noticeboards.
 A draft of the updated plan was made available for review and comment by residents via the Parish website.
 Following a review of all comments by Parish Councillors the final version of the updated VDS was issued for publication.

-1.4.
+1.6.
 The VDS has been developed in liaison with the New Forest National Park Authority, and officer comments have been incorporated in this version.
-Following formal public consultation the Park Authority adopted the previous version of the VDS as a Supplementary Planning Document in June 2013.
+Following formal public consultation, the Park Authority adopted the previous version of the VDS as a Supplementary Planning Document in June 2013.